guyllaumedemers/SCM-Project-Management-and-version-control/README.md

 **Notes** : `git diff` will output to the console the delta on the modified file vs. the staged version.

 **Tips** : `git diff --staged` will output to the console the delta on the staged file vs. the commited version.
-To get a full ouput of the modified and staged, use `git diff --cached`.